ehpor/hcipy/doc/development/project_setup.rst

     pytest ./tests --runslow

-Test coverage is reported for all branches and pull requests on `Coveralls <https://coveralls.io/github/ehpor/hcipy>`__, based on the tests performed on Linux with Python 3.7 by Travis-CI.
+Test coverage is reported for all branches and pull requests on `codecov <https://codecov.io/gh/ehpor/hcipy>`__.

 Documentation
 -------------